binarymist/command-line/git.md

 [Interactively](https://git-scm.com/docs/git-rebase#_interactive_mode)
 `git rebase -i <after-this-commit>`

-Keeping your feature branch up to date by rebasing it on the master branch:
+Keeping your feature branch up to date by rebasing it on the master branch.
+From your feature branch, run the following command:
 [`git rebase master`](https://belev.dev/git-merge-vs-rebase-to-keep-feature-branch-up-to-date/)

 ## Squashing